-Prerequisites: ECG110, ECG110L
+Prerequisites: ECG110, ECG110L Delivery Method: Residential or Blended

 Students will continue their study of abnormal heart anatomy along with a multitude of abnormal findings and diseases.
 Students will start to put all their knowledge together as hemodynamics becomes important during this course.
 Students will develop knowledge in the field of congenital heart disease and pediatric echocardiogram.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.